csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 particles) or in N lists of three numbers (each list containing the three coordinates of a single particle).
-Depending on the computations done with the coordinates, the different data layouts can have different behaviour with the caches.
+Depending on the computations done with the coordinates, the different data layouts can have differing behaviour with the caches.

 ## Memory hierarchy pyramid